StephenWhittington/Fullstack-Milestone-Project/README.md

 on the three most common web browsers Chrome/IE and Mozzila Firefox and i am happy with how it looks.

+## Compatibility

+To make sure users have a broad range of accessibility, i have tested my project on 3 major browsers in both desktop and mobile size.

+* Chrome
+* Mozilla Firefox
+* Internet Explorer

 ## Bugs And Problems

+I havent come across any bugs yet but more problems with adding different apps to my project but due to time frame havent got enough time to add them before submission which is why i have focused on the core aspect having a user sign up and purchase an artifact with no errors.

+I have had a problem with the django testing framework when i try to do my tests i get an error.
+I understand how to do automated testing but havent had chance to implement them, so i have done most of my tests manually.

+    * **Got an error creating the test database: permission denied to create database**

+But apart from those parts above my project runs fine without any major errors.